Handgun Caliber Comparison

 Reloadability Factor5

-The 9mm round made its appearance in 1902 in the P-08 Luger pistol, designed by Georg Luger.
+The 9mm round first appeared in 1902 with the P-08 Luger pistol, designed by Georg Luger.
 It has been popular in Europe since its introduction (many small arms that were used in both World Wars were chambered in 9mm).
 And, according to the 2014 edition of cartridges of the World, it is the most popular caliber worldwide.
-It came to America in a big way after WWII, when GIs brought back trophy weapons from Germany.
-Ammunition wasn’t plentiful initially until the ammunition companies realized that the 9 was here to stay and then got into large-scale production.
+The 9mm gained significant traction in the United States after World War II, when GIs brought back trophy weapons from Germany.
+Initially, ammunition availability was limited, but as the demand for 9mm surged, ammunition companies ramped up production to meet the growing market.

 Law Enforcement Agencies, Military Adopt The 9mm